gohugoio/hugo/content/contribute/documentation.md

 The Hugo docs are not especially prescriptive in terms of grammar and usage.
 We encourage everyone to contribute regardless of your writing style.
 That said, here are a few gotchas when writing your documentation that, if observed, will create a more consistent documentation experience for the Hugo community:

 1. *Front matter* and *file system* are two words; *Homepage* is one word.
 3. Add a `godocref` value to the front matter of content files whenever possible.
-We want to promote Hugo *and* Golang by demonstrating the inseparable wedding of the two. {{< emo ":star:" >}}
+We want to promote Hugo *and* Golang by demonstrating the inseparable wedding of the two.

 ## Ask for Code Examples